trezzuri/erpnext-docs/docs/en/setting-up/print/raw-printing.md

 3. Save.

-## 2. Methods to utilize raw printing in ERPNext
+## 2. Methods to utilize raw printing in SOMA

 There are two ways to send Raw Printing commands to your printer.